-Ester supports all participants on our Philippines programs, acting as the main point of contact throughout their stay in the country.
-She coordinates airport pickup, arranges housing by vetting homestay families and building relationships, leads cultural excursions, and manages the 24-hour onsite emergency phone.
+Jude supports all participants on our Philippines programs, acting as the main point of contact throughout their stay in the country.
+He coordinates airport pickup, arranges housing by vetting homestay families and building relationships, leads cultural excursions, and manages the 24-hour onsite emergency phone.

 “The volunteer program in the Philippines was a very meaningful and enriching experience.”

 “The in-country staff were incredibly friendly and helpful and supportive.
 Just great!”

 Just one unforgettable experience.
 I made friends for life and I discovered what kind of path I want to make in my career.
 I also discovered things about myself I didn’t know before.
 I wish it never ended.